Escalation room

 High-traffic threshold model by subreddit, topic, velocity, sentiment, and business risk

-Escalation contact tree with required POCs, backup owners, and claim boundaries
+Escalation contact tree with required points of contact, backup owners, and claim boundaries

 Live response call agenda for fast fact gathering, reply drafting, and approval